Friday, April 27, 2012

 Friday, April 13, 2012

-Pan Roasted Cherry Balsamic Brussels Sprouts
+Pan Roasted Fig Balsamic Brussels Sprouts

 It may surprise some of our fans to know this is one of our all-time most popular recipes.
 Many folks don't know how good fresh Brussels sprouts can be when properly prepared.
-What did surprise us, however, was how well the Brussels sprouts marry with cherries.
+What did surprise us, however, was how well the Brussels sprouts marry with fig & cherries.

 ingredients: